seba-1511/colloquium_310/summaries/WBTesting.md

 #### Basis Path Coverage
 - Requirements: Set of basis paths in the program.
 Based on the concept of cyclomatic complexity, which is the number of independent paths in the basis set (paths as vectors)
-- Cyclomatic Complexity: e - n + 2p, where e is the number of edges in the CFG, n is the number of nodes in the CFG, p is the number of connected components in the CFG        or        number of predicates + 1 for structured programs
+- Cyclomatic Complexity: e - n + 2p, where e is the number of edges in the CFG, n is the number of nodes in the CFG, p is the number of connected components in the CFG        or        number of predicates (statements that cause a branch, think if statements) + 1 for structured programs

 ex: ![Image of CC](http://webdocs.cs.ualberta.ca/~sorenson/cmput401/lectures/Measurement/img009.gif)